bapower/e15/project3/README.md

 + Users can delete replies that they have written
 + Users can add restaurants to their favorites
 + Users can view/ remove restaurants that are favorites
++ Users can mark a review as helpful

 ## Database summary